Insights and Updates

 1. Tighten Credit Policies

-• Conduct credit checks before extending payment terms
+• Run credit checks before extending payment terms

 • Set credit limits based on customer payment history

-• Require deposits or prepayments from new or risky customers
+• Require deposits from new or high-risk customers

 2. Optimize Payment Terms

-• Offer early payment discounts (e.g., 2% discount for payment within 10 days)
+• Offer early payment discounts (example: 2% discount for payment within 10 days)

-• Make payment terms clear on all invoices
+• Print payment terms clearly on every invoice

 • Send invoices immediately upon delivery